Tabea f German

 From the English word, ultimately deriving from Old French tané

-, which means "light brown".
+, which means "light brown"

 Taylor m & f English

-From an English surname which originally denoted someone who was a tailor, from Norman French tailleur
+From an English surname that originally denoted someone who was a tailor, from Norman French tailleur

 , ultimately from Latin taliare

-TEAL f English (Rare)
+Teal f English (Rare)